-If you will have several children at your Thanksgiving feast, plan some simple games to keep them occupied before and after dinner.
-These Thanksgiving games can help keep the kids out of the kitchen during cooking and cleanup time.
+If you plan on having a bunch of children at your Thanksgiving feast, here are some simple games to keep them occupied before and after dinner.
+That'll keep them out of the kitchen during cooking and cleanup time.

 Games for kids